davidho27941/Spark_Deployment/README.md

-# local_spark_docker
+# Spark Deployment

-A repository for building local spark cluster.
+A repository for building local spark cluster with Docker/k8s.